 This genetic disorder, also called Von Recklinghausen’s disease (VRD), is caused by a defect in the NF1 gene.
 The condition can be passed from parent to child but isn’t always inherited.
 People with this condition are at an increased risk to develop benign tumors in nerves at an early age.
 These tumors can cause dark spots on the skin and freckling in the groin or underarms.
 This condition also increases the risk for developing a GIST.

 This syndrome is caused most often by an abnormal KIT gene passed from parent to child.
 This rare condition increases the risk of GISTs.
-These GISTs can form at a younger age than the general population.
+These GISTs can form at a younger age than in the general population.
 People with this condition can have multiple GISTs during their lifetime.

-Mutations in the succinate dehydrogenase (SDH) genes: People who are born with mutations in the SDHB and SDHC genes are at an increased risk for developing GISTs.
+People born with mutations in the SDHB and SDHC genes are at an increased risk for developing GISTs.
 They’re also at increased risk for developing a type of nerve tumor called a paraganglioma.

 GISTs are a rare form of cancer that can spread to other parts of the body.
 Depending on the size and location of your GIST, it may be surgically removed and you’ll likely make a full recovery.

 Improvements in targeted drug therapies may help improve the survival rates for people whose GISTs have become resistant to other drugs.

 Clinical trials help determine whether a new medical treatment is effective for treating diseases.
 You can see if there are any clinical trials of treatments for GIST on the

 The NCI website also provides a list of